Overview

 This webinar explores the role of safety standards in protecting e-mobility innovation as well as the importance of international standards harmonisation and how to engage in the standards development process.
 Join presenters Dr Denice Durrant and Mark Ramlochan of UL Standards & Engagement as they discuss safety standards and the regulations of these standards, along with panellists Dersu Figueroa Zárate of HUBIQ Energía e Innovación Tecnológica and Chukwuemeka Eze of Revive Earth as they provide international perspectives.

-Chair: Dr Rhys Morgan
+Dr Rhys Morgan

 Dr Rhys Morgan is the Director of Education and Skills, Royal Academy of Engineering